openstack-archive/syntribos/README.rst

 token from keystone/identity.
 The code is located in ``identity/client.py``

-To make use of this extension, add the following to the header of your payload file:
+To use this extension, you can add the following to your template file:

 ::